 For technical assistance with submitting the full application in [IGX](#), contact the IGX Service Desk at JUSIGX@ky.gov or 502-564-8271.
-For assistance with other requirements of this NOFO, contact the VOCA Assistance Grant Award Administrator, Anthony "Nick" Gill, by email at agill@ky.gov or phone at 502-564-8218.
+For assistance with other requirements of this NOFO, contact the Byrne SCIP Grant Award Administrator, Rebecca Palmer, by email at rebecca.palmer@ky.gov or phone at 502-564-6864.

 ATTENTION: This notice of funding opportunity is for grant funding administered by the Kentucky Justice and Public Safety Cabinet (JPSC) that originates from the U.S. Department of Justice (DOJ).
 To continue program activities designed to maintain public safety services, the JPSC has determined that it will proceed with this notice of funding opportunity.
-The JPSC anticipates new grant guidance may be issued to reflect DOJ's revised policies and priorities.
+The JPSC anticipates new grant guidance may be issued in 2025 to reflect DOJ's revised policies and priorities.
 New DOJ guidance could impact terms and conditions and the availability of funding for any grants awarded from this notice of funding opportunity.
 JPSC will share new grant conditions, guidance, and requirements with grantees as they become available.
 In some instances, executed grant contracts may be revised or cancelled.